 Technology has made the quality issue less important than every before.
 You can now get great digital photographs with very affordable and small cameras.
 Even the sensors on cell phones are big enough to get high quality, pictures to look good when printed in snapshot sizes.

 You don't have enough time to visit them all and even if you just visit a few, which ones are the best camera review websites to spend your time on?
 As part of the research for the Better Digital Photography Tips web site, I spend a ton of time on reviews sites.
 I have used these 5 camera review sites

 Before I buy a new camera, DPreview is the first camera review site I visit.
-I like all of the technical stuff, the extensive testing, and the camera comparisons.
+I like to read all of the technical stuff, the extensive testing, and the camera comparisons.
 For my money, it is the single best camera review site on the planet.

 Like my site, TheDigitalPicture is run by just one guy.
 Bryan Carnathan does very in-depth lens reviews.
 Bryan is very knowledgable and does scientific lens testing more than anything else.
 It may be too technical and detailed for many photographers to get through.

 Most of my equipment is Canon, so I get a chance to read and write a lot about Canon cameras, lenses and accessories.
 Canon was clearly the leader for many years in the point and shoot camera arena.
 Several Canon specific sites are used for resources to get background information and are combined with practical experience to give you advice about Canon equipment..

 This is the first camera site I frequented in the early days.
 It's a little out of date in terms of the website's design, but there is a ton of information here.
 If you have time to navigate through the forums, you can strike up conversations with individual photographers who may have experience with a specific camera you are researching.
 The forums on this site are very active with questions and answers about digital cameras and lenses.